 The Disciplinary Committee has the right to refuse to consider any case and to refer it to the Centre for Student Communities or the Student Court for a judgement.

-he Committee should try to resolve the issue internally first.
+The Committee should try to resolve the issue internally first.

 COMPOSITION OF THE DISCIPLINARY COMMITTEE

 The Disciplinary Committee consists of: